IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

    **Windows** - *CP4BA 22.0.2* - Starter deployment - **[undeploy](https://raw.githubusercontent.com/IBM/cp4ba-client-onboarding-scenario/main/22.0.2/Deployment_Automation/undeployClientOnboardingStarter.bat)**

-2. Update the variable `pakInstallerPortalURL` defined at the top of the file with the link from the '**Your environment is ready**' email provided for the **PakInstaller Portal URL**.
+2. Update the variable `pakInstallerPortalURL` defined at the top of the file with the link from your TechZone reservation details (**PakInstaller Portal URL** at the bottom of the page).
 Alternatively use the approach described above in the 'Updating bat/sh File for non-Pak Installer Starter Deployment Environments' section.

 ## Support